 It soon became apparent that their architect was not used to building an entire golf course on a $115,000 budget.
 He provided them with a preliminary blueprint, but left the project incomplete.
 To finish, the Club hired Lin Storti, a former professional baseball player, PGA Pro and the Superintendent of the Polson Country Club (at that time) to take over the project.

 Lin Storti was a miracle worker.
 Through his hard work, the outstanding leadership provided by the first club president, Bob Turner, and thousands of hours of volunteer labor by club members, the golf course was constructed nearly on time and on budget.

 The golf course opened for business in the summer of 1969 and was formerly dedicated in September of 1970.
 The course was praised for it’s very large and very fine grass greens along with what was then the longest golf hole in Montana at over 600 yards long.

-In 2002 Marias Valley experienced another flood due to the heavy rains in June.
-With the hard work of Tom Russell and his crews, the damage was kept to a minimum.
+In 2002, Marias Valley Golf and Country Club experienced another flood due to the heavy rains in June.
+With the hard work of Tom Russell and his crew, the damage was kept to a minimum.
 By the end of the month the course was back to the fantastic shape it is known for.

 The beautiful Marias Valley Golf and Country Club is consistently rated as one of the top five golf courses in Montana.
 Located in the picturesque Marias River Valley, surrounded by huge river bluffs and ancient cotton wood trees.
 The Marias Valley Golf and Country Club is a lovely oasis in North Central Montana.